hackerschoice/memexec/README.md

 - The binary does not need to have +x
 - The binary can reside on a noexec-partition
 - Mostly the binary can be piped directly from the Internet into the memory (and executed there)
-- Works as non-root users
+- Works as non-root user
 - The PHP variant also circumvents PHP's "exec" restrictions.
 - It injects shellcode into the running process and calls [memfd_create(2)](https://man7.org/linux/man-pages/man2/memfd_create.2.html) and [execveat(2)](https://man7.org/linux/man-pages/man2/execveat.2.html) to load a binary from a noexec-partition (or directly from the Internet).
 - BASH and PHP do not support SYSCALLS.
 We advanced an old trick.